Reverse Lookup List by Purpose

 - To simply display a 3D model, you can exhibit it by placing the avatar's 3D model in the scene.

-- To set up an Avatar Pedestal, set the Select Item Type in VketTools to Avatar and specify the Blueprint ID.
-The exhibit will then become an Avatar Pedestal. *Only one Blueprint ID can be allocated.
-Pedestal cannot be used with Pickup.
+- To set up an Avatar Pedestal, specify the avatar's Blueprint ID in Sample Avatar in VketTools.
+Visitors will then be able to change into that avatar. *Only one Blueprint ID can be allocated.

 Please also check the following pages: